-- 19.1.1 The acceptance of gifts, hospitality or consideration of any kind from contractors and other suppliers of goods or services as an inducement or reward is not permitted under the Corruption Acts 1906 and 1916 and the Bribery Act 2010.
-The Trust's Managing Conflicts of Interest guidance must be followed.
-The Managing Conflicts of Interest (DN313) is available on the Trust Intranet.
-The Trust Secretary should be contacted in the event of any query and must be notified immediately of any irregularities so that the appropriate action can be taken. - 19.1.2 Where offers of goods and services do not involve inducement or reward officers should not accept gifts from commercial sources other than inexpensive articles such as calendars or diaries.
-If such gifts arrive unsolicited, the advice of the Trust Secretary should be sought. - 19.1.3 The Trust's Managing Conflicts of Interest must be followed by all staff.
-Advice must be sought from the Trust Secretary who is responsible, for ensuring that registers of interests are maintained. - 19.1.4 Advice on prevention and detection of bribery, including advice relating to acceptance of gifts and hospitality and further background information is provided in the Trust's Anti-Fraud and Bribery Policy.
+- and must be notified immediately of any irregularities so that the appropriate action can be taken. - 19.1.2 Where offers of goods and services do not involve inducement or reward officers should not accept gifts from commercial sources other than inexpensive articles such as calendars or diaries.
+If such gifts arrive unsolicited, the advice of the Associate Director of Corporate Governance should be sought. - 19.1.3 The Trust's Managing Conflicts of Interest must be followed by all staff.
+Advice must be sought from the Associate Director of Corporate Governance who is responsible, for ensuring that registers of interests are maintained. - 19.1.4 Advice on prevention and detection of bribery, including advice relating to acceptance of gifts and hospitality and further background information is provided in the Trust's Anti-Fraud and Bribery PolicyCounter-Fraud and Bribery Policy.